Acerca de

 About Us.

-Our team of interventionists possesses the highest training in mental health and trauma in the Richmond area.
-This allows us a unique perspective and ability to assess for dual diagnosis, underlying conditions, and specialized needs that other intervention professionals are unable to address.
+Our team of substance use interventionists possesses the highest training in mental health and trauma in the Richmond area.
+This allows us a unique perspective and ability to assess for dual diagnosis, underlying conditions, and specialized needs that other substance use intervention professionals are unable to address.

 We pride ourselves on being led by a licensed clinical mental health professional, ensuring that a code of ethics is upheld throughout our professional relationship with you.